Trading Leverage Examples & Margin Example & Examples

 The used is 100:1, 50:1, 20:1 depending on size of indices lots traded.

 In indices trading the security is referred to as margin.
-This is the capital you deposit with your broker.
+This is the capital that you deposit with your broker.

 This is calculated in real-time as you trade.
 To keep your borrowed money you must maintain what is known as required capital (your deposit).

-But this is if your indices broker has set 0% Indices Trading Margin Requirement before closing your stock indices trades automatically.
+But this is if your indices broker has set 0% Indices Trading Margin Requirement before liquidating your stock trades automatically.

 For Example if